kdcllc/CronScheduler.AspNetCore/README.md

 The goal of this library was to design a simple Cron Scheduling engine that could be used with DotNetCore `IHost` or with AspNetCore `IWebHost`.

 It is much lighter than Quartz schedular or its alternatives.
-In the heart of its design was `KISS` principle.
+The `KISS` principle was at the heart of the development of this library.

 The `CronScheduler` can operate inside of any .NET Core GenericHost `IHost` thus makes it simpler to setup and configure but it always allow to be run inside of Kubernetes.